JoshuaTheEngineer/java-selenium-cucumber-restassured/README.md

 - Great articles about [Cucumber hooks](https://zsoltfabok.com/blog/2012/09/cucumber-jvm-hooks/) and [Practical usage of Before and After](http://www.automationtestinghub.com/cucumber-hooks-before-after/)

 4. Try running ChromeDriver.
 If you face Chrome compatibility issues, download the right one [here](https://chromedriver.storage.googleapis.com/index.html)

+## Step 3: Implement Page Object Model with Page Factory

+1. Create a BrowserFactory file that will give it flexibility for choosing WebDrivers.
+See the factory files under ***util*** directory.

+2. Create a Page Object file.
+See the files under **pages** directory.

+3. Implement step definitions based off Page Object file.
+See the files under ***step_definitions*** directory.

 ## Helpful Resources for building a Webdriver-Cucumber-RESTAssured Test Framework